-Roger S. Newton, Ph.D., FAHA, 63, has served as our Executive Chairman and Chief Scientific Officer since December 2012 and is a fellow of the American Heart Association.
-He was previously our President and Chief Executive Officer from our founding in 2008 to December 2012.
+Roger S. Newton, Ph.D., FAHA, 64, has served as our Executive Chairman and Chief Scientific Officer since December 2012 and is a fellow of the American Heart Association.
+Dr. Newton was previously our President and Chief Executive Officer from our founding in 2008 to December 2012.
 Prior to joining our company, he was Senior Vice President, Pfizer Global R&D from 2004 to 2008.
 He was a Co-founder, President & CEO of the original Esperion from July 1998 until its acquisition by Pfizer in 2004.
 Prior to founding the original Esperion, Dr. Newton was Chairman of the Atherosclerosis Drug Discovery Team at Warner Lambert from 1981 to 1998.
-Dr. Newton is a director of a number of companies including Juventas Therapeutics, Inc. and Rubicon Genomics, Inc. He is also a member of the Technology Advisory Boards of Arboretum Ventures and Metagenics, Inc. Dr. Newton has a Ph.D. in nutrition from the University of California, Davis, a Master of Science degree in nutritional biochemistry from the University of Connecticut, and a Bachelor of Science degree in biology from Lafayette College.
-Dr. Newton's qualifications to sit on our Board include his extensive leadership, executive, managerial, business and pharmaceutical company experience, along with his more than 30 years of industry experience in the development and commercialization of pharmaceutical products.
+Dr. Newton is a director of a number of companies including DeNovo Biosciences, Inc., Juventas Therapeutics, Inc. and Rubicon Genomics, Inc. He is also a member of the Technology Advisory Boards of Arboretum Ventures and FirstSense Medical, LLC.
+Dr. Newton has a Ph.D. in nutrition from the University of California, Davis, a Master of Science degree in nutritional biochemistry from the University of Connecticut, and a Bachelor of Science degree in biology from Lafayette College.
+Dr. Newton's qualifications to serve as a member of our Board include his more than 30 years of industry experience in the development and commercialization of pharmaceutical products.